ianlov/ian-lovice-project-2/README.md

 #### MVP

-- [ ] Utilize React Router, installed via npm
+- [x] Utilize React Router, installed via npm
-- [ ] Have at least 6 separate, rendered components
+- [x] Have at least 6 separate, rendered components
-- [ ] Use Axios to consume data from Airtable, and GET/render that data in your components
+- [x] Use Axios to consume data from Airtable, and GET/render that data in your components
-- [ ] Use "Mobile First" principles to dynamically style web app
-- [ ] Use Axios to POST/create new data on Airtable
+- [x] Use Axios to POST/create new data on Airtable
 - [ ] Use only React for DOM Manipulation
+- [x] Use "Mobile First" principles to dynamically style web app
-- [ ] Display gigs after search (based on location, date, and artist)
+- [x] Display gigs after search (based on location, date, and artist)
-- [ ] Post gigs using a form
+- [x] Post gigs using a form

 #### PostMVP